 As discussed in the introduction, we are interested in reproducing observed high ionization potential emission lines and probing the parameters inferred in high-z surveys (e.g. Kewley et al. 2013, Raiter et al. 2010, Shapley et al. 2003, Stanway et al. 2014).
 Furthermore, the studies of Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), who look for [Ne V] and He II λ4686 emission lines respectively, investigate relatively local starburst galaxies (z < 0.6).
 Consequently, the SED we adopt in our baseline model reflect our goal to produce similar high ionization potential emission lines.

-Starburst99 offers two star formation histories for starburst galaxies: continuous evolution and instantaneous evolution.
-We chose to use the continuous track evolution states for our baseline model because it includes higher energy photons that produce stronger high ionization potential emission lines (see Fig. 1 for energies > 60 eV).
-Abel & Satyapal 2008 and Shirazi & Brinchmann 2012 look for [Ne V] and He II λ4686 emission.
-The ionization potentials are for [Ne V] and He II λ4686 are 126.21 eV and 54.42 eV respectively.
-To reproduce similar high-ionization potential emission lines, we are interested in high-energy photons and consequently adopt the continuous evolution model.
-Indeed, the differences between the emission lines that the continuous evolution and instantaneous evolution models predict become quite evident when looking at the produced peak equivalent widths (Wλ) for high ionization potential emission lines.
-For example, at 5 Myr (when the continuous evolution model has reached steady state), Wλ of [Ne V] λ3426 is about 5 times greater for the continuous evolution track than the instantaneous evolution track (see §3.X).
+As discussed in §2, the Padova AGB track SED at 5 Myr or older produces the hardest ionizing spectrum.
+In order to reproduce the high ionization potential emission lines described in Abel & Satyapal (2008) and Shirazi & Brinchmann (2012), we selected this SED for the ionizing radiation field for our baseline model photoionization simulations.
+In the following we compare the emission of high-ionization potential emission lines adopting the Padova and Geneva instantaneous evolution tracks instead.

-Recently, rotation tracks have been added to the Geneva models in Starburst99 (Leitherer et al. 2014).
-As discussed in the Starburst99 section above (§2), the Geneva track instantaneous evolution model at 0.008 M_solar and 5 Myr has considerable high-energy photons.
-Testing this evolutionary track against our baseline model, we have found that there is marginally more emission from most emission lines (e.g. [O II] λ3727 and [O III] λ5007 emission is slightly higher, peaking at around 1.25 times the baseline model peak value), but that there is less emission by high ionization emission lines.
-For example, the baseline model predicts about 2.5 times more [Ne V] λ3426 emission than the Geneva track instantaneous evolution model at Z = 0.008 M_solar at 5 Myr with rotation.
+We found that the peak Wλ of [Ne V] λ3426 is about 5 times greater for the Padova continuous evolution track than the Padova instantaneous evolution track.
+We note that the Geneva track instantaneous evolution model at 0.008 M⊙ and 5 Myr results in marginally more emission from most emission lines (e.g. [O II] λ3727 and [O III] λ5007 emission is slightly higher, peaking at around 1.25 times the baseline model peak value), but that there is less emission by high ionization emission lines.
+For example, the baseline model predicts about 2.5 times more [Ne V] λ3426 emission than the Geneva track instantaneous evolution model at Z = 0.008 M⊙at 5 Myr with rotation.
 Since higher ionization emission lines are our focus, we adopted the Padova AGB evolution track for our baseline simulations.

 3.1.2 Boundary Conditions

-The two stopping conditions of the model are total hydrogen column density (nH) and electron temperature (Te).
-Our simulations stop when nH exceeds 1023 cm-2 because Cloudy becomes optically thick to Compton scattering.
-In a later section (§ x.x), we explore the sensitivity of relaxing this condition.
+The two stopping conditions of the model are total hydrogen column density (N(H)) and electron temperature (Te).
+Our simulations stop when N(H) exceeds 1023 cm-2 because Cloudy becomes optically thick to Compton scattering.
+In a later section (§ 4.1), we explore the sensitivity of relaxing this condition.
 Additionally, we stop our models when the Te falls below 4000 K because gas hotter than 4000 K is required to produce collisionally excited optical and UV lines.

 3.1.3 Abundances